A priori data-driven robustness guarantees on strategic deviations from generalised Nash equilibria: Introduction

+Our contributions compared to the cognate literature are summarized in Table 1.
 The rest of the paper is organized as follows.
-In Section \ref{sec_prelim} we provide fundamentals of game theory and the scenario approach which will be used as main ingredients for the subsequent developments.
+In Section \ref{sec_prelim} we provide fundamentals of game theory and the scenario approach.
 In Section \ref{sec_aposteriori} we show how the feasibility guarantees for a region around the game solution can be a posteriori quantified.
 In Section~\ref{sec_apriori} we propose a data driven algorithm and prove its convergence to an equilibrium such that the considered neighbourhood of strategic deviations can satisfy prespecified probabilistic feasibility requirements.
 An illustrative example in Section \ref{sec:num_example} corroborates our theoretical analysis.
 Section \ref{sec:conclusion} concludes the paper and presents future research directions.
 To streamline the presentation of our results, some proofs are deferred to the Appendix.